Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 That was the injured Faarek, and Shim who hadn’t quite prepared for the flashbang well enough and was suffering from its effects himself.
 Both fell neatly back inside the array cage and were gone in a flash.

 Mission accomplished, target extracted.
-Now came the tricky part---getting everybody else out.
+Now came the tricky part - getting everybody else out.

 The Array was good for a second send, but that involved abandoning the door.
 That meant not only falling back on enfilade, but also a vulnerable pause while standing in the array itself where they couldn’t even lay down suppressing fire or else they’d risk filling the inside of their own support ship with bullets when they arrived.